Laufire/kiss/Notes.md

 * O\_O.bind (to bind data to the UI. ?
 Could O\_O.value be used instead?).

-* An exmaple to demonstrate the features; it could serve as a stability tester, during development.
+* An example to demonstrate the features; it could serve as a stability tester, during development.

 * Redo O\_O.pod.item to resemble box construction, without modifying the object.